 In truth, there is usually some trade-off when you use free services, and your data is the main currency in today’s eCommerce-centric world.
 However, the balance is very quickly tipping in favor of the Big Four and the countless startups and satellite services that surround them.
-There’s no escaping it—you are the product, and your data will be sold under the guise of, as Edison puts it, providing “transformational power both for consumers and for companies”.
+There’s no escaping it—you are the product, and your data will be sold under the guise of “improved user experience.”

 But here at Spike, we like to think of you as…well……customers—trusted, valued, and working with us to build something truly special.
 In return, we want you to know that you can trust us, and that we’d never profit from silly little things like your Amazon shopping list or your Victoria’s Secret receipts.